vrcAlbert/documentation-api/source/javascript/nosForm.rst

 nosFormValidate
 ###############

-.. js:function:: $context.nosFormValidate()
+.. js:function:: $container.nosFormValidate()

-	Will use the `jquery-validation <http://docs.jquery.com/Plugins/Validation>`_ plugin to perform inline validation on the form (the DOM element in jQuery or children forms).
+	Will use the `jquery-validation <http://docs.jquery.com/Plugins/Validation>`_ plugin to perform inline validation on the form (the DOM element in jQuery container or children forms).
 	It’s already configured to display error messages nicely, and take into account some specificity from the UI enhancements (like the accordion).

 	Most forms are using it, since it’s part of the standard form layout.